-There is one place where most of have experienced the impact (good or bad) of assessments and that is in the context of school.
+There is one place where most of have experienced the impact (good or bad) of assessments and that is in the context of education and training.
 As part of making the grade a teacher will conduct tests throughout the year to measure a students progress culminating in a final exam to determine the grade.
-Performance in the final exam is often the largest contributor to the final grade which can be considered an outcome of a student's effort.
+Performance in the final exam is often the largest contributor to the final grade which can be considered an outcome of a student's effort during the year.

 I remember during my university days sitting down for a final math exam.
 I felt good about this course.
 I had attended all of the classes, completed all the term exercises, and as a result felt ready for the final.

 On the day of the exam, I sat down, took a deep breath and waited for the start signal to begin the three-hour exam.
 Two hours went by and I had managed to work through all the questions on the exam page.
 Having completed the questions comfortably, I thought that all my preparations were paying off.